 The Queensland Development Code - A Government Code which sets out the development standards for housing, land subdivisions and town planning in Queensland.

-Reverse Building means standard scheduling of works may be varies on site, like in the case of plastering taking place prior to the completion of the external cladding i.e., brickwork.
-This is a common practice in the Building Industry and, provided the wall wrap and roof cover are completed, poses no concern to the structure of the dwelling or materials used.
-The purpose of reverse building is to continue with scheduled works on site as to minimize delays.
+Reverse Building is a technique in the building industry where traditional construction sequences are reversed.
+For example, plastering may take place before the completion of the external cladding i.e., brickwork.
+This is a common practice in the building industry and, provided the wall wrap and roof cover are completed, poses no concern to the structure of the dwelling or materials used.
+The purpose of reverse building is to continue with scheduled works on site as to minimise delays.

 The code simplifies planning approvals for some common forms of residential development.
 The code sets out performance criteria related to physical aspects of the development, such as location, height, boundary setbacks and site coverage.
 These criteria allow councils and private certifiers to quickly process applications that comply with the code.